-If you have to work with Google Sheets or Excel, handling a large amount of data is routine.
+Handling a large amount of data is routine if you have to work with Google Sheets or Excel.
 However, removing blank cells when thousands of entries are in the sheet can be pretty cumbersome.
 In this tutorial, you will learn how to crop Google Sheets.

 Managing this daunting task manually while handling other entries can be pretty frustrating.
 Having several gaps in the Excel sheet where data is not to be entered or missing is often very frustrating.